sudeepkatakol/sudeepkatakol.github.io/_posts/2020-07-22-dl_theory_icml.md

 The unimodal behavior of variance explains why we see double descent.
 The risk curve depicted in Case 2 in the figure above exhibits double descent behavior.

-By computing the value of variance for models of varying capacity across multiple computer vision datasets, the authors emprically prove  that variance is indeed unimodal.
+By computing the value of variance for models of varying capacity across multiple computer vision datasets, the authors empirically prove  that variance is indeed unimodal.
 However, the authors don't provide an explanation as to why variance behaves in this manner.

 {% include image.html url="https://i.ibb.co/PmPL0Vv/4.png" description="Experimental Results validating the occurence of unimodal variance." width="100%" %}